Our unique approach of deconstruction versus demolition paves the way for a regenerative process to unfold.

 Once named the “Sky Yacht,” this A-Frame was bought by a family in 1969 and hosted people from all over the world.
 Located along the Devil’s Slide Trail with access to the backcountry of the San Jacinto Mountains, unique frequenters made impacts that you can feel throughout the cabin today.

 Memories flow between the sounds of Strawberry Creek and the light flickering through the nearby ferns.
-Daughter of the original owners of the A-Frame, Peggy Martin chatted with Unfold, describing her parents as painters and conservationists, who used the space to connect with nature and feel rejuvenated, the moment they heard the creek just outside their car door.
+Daughter of the original owners of the A-Frame, Peggy Martin chatted with UNFOLD, describing her parents as painters and conservationists, who used the space to connect with nature and feel rejuvenated, the moment they heard the creek just outside their car door.
+Soon, the A-frame will return to the role of host, this time for artists.

 Land Acknowledgment: This project rests on the traditional village sites of the Pivil uwenetem Meytémak (Cahuilla) tribes.
 Learn more about Native Land.